imagekit-developer/imagekit-java/README.md

 **How should I update my code?**
 - If you still need to use raw and getMap(), write it with using it with result's internal property such as result.getResponseMetaData().getRaw().

-### Title
-- Result object message and isSuccessful boolean properties:
+2. Result object message and isSuccessful boolean properties:

 **What changed**
 - message and isSuccessful has been replaced with custom exceptions according to response code.